James Specht

-James "Jim" Specht is an American agronomist, focusing in soybean genetics and physiology and agronomics of soybean response of water, currently Emeritus Professor and formerly the Francis & Dorothy Haskins and Charles E. Bessey Professor of Agronomy and Horticulture at the University of Nebraska–Lincoln and an Elected Fellow of the American Association for the Advancement of Science and American Society of Agronomy.
+James Eugene "Jim" Specht (1945 – February 13, 2026) was an American agronomist specializing in soybean genetics, genomics, physiology, and the agronomics of soybean response to water.
+He was Professor Emeritus and formerly the Francis & Dorothy Haskins and Charles E. Bessey Professor of Agronomy and Horticulture at the University of Nebraska–Lincoln (UNL).
+He was an elected Fellow of the American Association for the Advancement of Science, the American Society of Agronomy, and the Crop Science Society of America.